lyxzhb/dstc11-simmc2.1-damo-convai/README.md

 For task 4, you can directly put SIMMC 2.1 data into the `data_dstc11` folder without rearragement.

 **NOTE**: Some of the scene images are corrupted and therefore ignored.
-We do not make use of images in this model other than getting image size.
 ```
 cloth_store_1416238_woman_4_8.png
 cloth_store_1416238_woman_19_0.png